-Tom Henry is serving in his second term as Mayor of Fort Wayne.
+Tom Henry is serving in his third term as Mayor of Fort Wayne.
 Leading Indiana’s second largest city, Mayor Henry is making government the best it can be for residents and businesses by demonstrating a commitment to engagement, innovation, and performance.

 Mayor Henry has a strong record of successes in neighborhood infrastructure improvements, downtown development, job creation, business expansions, advances in public safety, and enhancements to the City’s world-class park system.

 Before being elected Mayor, he served from 1983-2003 on Fort Wayne City Council, representing northwest Fort Wayne.

 Mayor Henry has lived in Fort Wayne almost all his life and began his career in the private sector as CEO of a group purchasing organization serving hospitals.
 He then went on to become a successful small business owner of a local insurance agency and healthcare consulting firm.